Devoted to the nexus of literature, poetics, art, criticism, philosophy, culture, & politics.

 Mel Y. Chen is Associate Professor of Gender & Women's Studies and Director for the Center for the Study of Sexual Culture at the University of California, Berkeley.
 Chen’s 2012 book, Animacies: Biopolitics, Racial Mattering, and Queer Affect (Duke UP, MLA Alan Bray Award), explores questions of racialization, queering, disability, and affective economies in animate and inanimate “life” through the extended concept of animacy.
 Chen’s second book project concerns the relationships among the conceptual territories of toxicity and intoxication and their involvement in histories of the shared interanimation of race and disability.
 Writing on cognitive disability and method, the racialization of pollution, and more can be found in Journal of Literary and Cultural Disability Studies, Transgender Studies Quarterly, Discourse, Women in Performance, Australian Feminist Studies, Medical Humanities, and GLQ.
 From 2013-2016, Chen served on the Board of Directors for the Society for Disability Studies.
 Chen coedits, with Jasbir K. Puar, a book series entitled “Anima,” highlighting scholarship in critical race and disability post/in/humanisms at Duke University Press.

-Jih-Fei Cheng is Assistant Professor of Feminist, Gender, and Sexuality at Scripps College.
+Jih-Fei Cheng is Assistant Professor of Feminist, Gender, and Sexuality Studies at Scripps College.
 He has been involved in HIV/AIDS social services and queer and trans of color community organizing in San Diego, Los Angeles, and New York City.
 His book manuscript, AIDS and Its Afterlives in Science and Media: Race, Gender, and the Queer Radical Imagination, examines how the experimental videos of feminist and queer of color AIDS activists produced during the U.S. early crisis years (1980s-early 1990s) continue to intervene into contemporary popular media, scientific conceptualizations, and social movements.
 His writing appears in Amerasia Journal; Catalyst: Feminism, Theory, Technoscience; Women’s Studies Quarterly; AIDS Education and Prevention: An Interdisciplinary Journal; and Visual AIDS.